 - Mission-driven and passionate about programs designed to identify and provide services for individuals from disadvantaged backgrounds.

-- Knowledge of: Database use, Microsoft Access, Excel, Word and PowerPoint.
+- Knowledge of TRiO student services database preferable Blumen Database and other office database such as Microsoft Access, Excel, Word and PowerPoint.

 - Excellent written, oral and interpersonal communication skills.